Attaching a disk to a VM

 Note

 When you attach a disk to a running VM, it might not appear in the list.
-In that case, restart the OS and repeat steps 1 and 2 of this guide.
+In that case, restart the OS and repeat the steps in this guide.

 -